Prehistoric animals on stamps and postmarks of Barbados

-It is 34 kilometres in length and up to 23 kilometres in width, covering an area of 432 square kilometres.
+It is 34 kilometers in length and up to 23 kilometers in width, covering an area of 432 square kilometres.

-It is situated in the western area of the North Atlantic and 100 kilometres east of the Windward Islands and the Caribbean Sea;
+It is situated in the western area of the North Atlantic and 100 kilometers east of the Windward Islands and the Caribbean Sea;

-therein, it is about 168 kilometres east of the islands of Saint Vincent and the Grenadines
+therein, it is about 168 kilometers east of the islands of Saint Vincent and the Grenadines

-and 400 kilometres north-east of Trinidad and Tobago.
+and 400 kilometers north-east of Trinidad and Tobago.

 Barbados is outside of the principal Atlantic hurricane belt.